2kranki/libCmn/README.md

-cmnLib
+libCmn
 ===============

-**cmnLib** is one approach to providing simple C objects for various environments such as Mac, PIC32MX7xx, and iOS.
+**libCmn** is one approach to providing simple C objects for various environments such as Mac, PIC32MX7xx, and iOS.

+The library contains a variety of objects such as:
+    string objects
+    array objects
+    hex conversion object
+    file directory access and entries
+    path file name support built on top of the string object plain object arrays, hashses, lists, matrices
+    nodes that can be stored in arrays, hashes, lists, matrices or trees json parsing with objects for true, false, null csv file parsing
+    simple wav file object used to generate morse code big/small endian support to name just a few of them.

 It is intended that each object be self documenting and consistent in its usage from other objects within this library.